I’ve been pressure washing and painting in the New River and Roanoke Valleys since 2006.

 When I’m Not on the Job

-When I’m not working, I enjoy reading, talking politics, as well as studying marketing and copywriting.
+When I’m not working, I enjoy reading, talking politics and economics, as well as studying marketing and copywriting.

 Despite her back legs not working well, Slider climbs trees, delights in being chased across hardwood floors, uses the remnants of a chicken coop as her jungle gym, and periodically finds the curiosity to venture into the sheep barn.
 I can always tell when she’s been there because she returns smelling like a stinky little sheep.
 A serious fur pas.